-A second spin-off called Goblin Slayer: Daikatana of Singing Death was published online in Gangan GA magazine.
-The novel focuses on adventurers taking on the infamous “Dungeon of the Dead.”
+A second spin-off called Goblin Slayer: Daikatana of Singing Death (Tsubanari no Daikatana) was published online in Gangan GA magazine.
+The second volume is releasing on November 12, 2020.

-Only planned to be nine chapters long, this spin-off hasn’t yet been released in tankobon format and no official English translation is available.
+This spin-off hasn’t yet been released with an official English translation.
 Starting in early 2019 the gaiden story started to be adapted into a manga.

 The main Goblin Slayer manga series by Kosuke Kurose adapts the light novels’ story.
-Published since 2016, 27 chapters have been collected into five volumes as of September 25, 2018.
-The official English translation of the manga by Yen Press is already up to Volume 4 as of November 13, 2018.
-(Be aware that the manga adaptation contains explicit nudity Goblin Slayer’s rape/torture scenes whereas the anime was more circumspect.)
+Published since 2016, the manga has been collected into seven volumes as of June 25, 2019.
+The official English translation of the manga by Yen Press is already up to Volume 5 as of April 30, 2019.
+(Be aware that the manga adaptation contains explicit scenes whereas the anime was more circumspect.)